 Owner Celeste Pillow has created the neighborhood restaurant she’d like to frequent.
 Through her experience working in Manhattan restaurants and her love of food and art, Celeste has modeled Odette, named for her paternal great‑grandmother, to embody the modern approach of urban, farm-focused dining without the pretension.

 A long bar designed for enjoying both cocktails and meals is beautifully detailed with a solid-slab concrete top and handmade tiles below.
 Odette’s full bar menu offers artfully executed classic libations from the vault, alongside new tricks that demonstrate a culinary approach in marrying cocktail flavors.
-General Manager, Kristy Bevis, has curated a quality‑focused wine selection that thoughtfully compliments Chef Josh Quick’s cuisine, and a craft beer selection that highlights in‑state brews.
+Celeste and her team have curated a quality‑focused wine selection that thoughtfully compliments the cuisine, and a craft beer selection that highlights in‑state brews.

-Chef Quick and Celeste have collaborated with their team to make healthful, delicious food while utilizing the best local ingredients available.
-Through Odette, they continue to not only broaden their own educations, but also those of the staff and their community.
+Chef Quick collaborates with his staff to make healthful, delicious food while utilizing the best local ingredients available.
+Through Odette, they continue to not only broaden their own experiences, but also those of their community.